shlomi-noach/awesome-mysql/README.md

 *Proxies to MySQL*

-- [MySQL Proxy](https://launchpad.net/mysql-proxy) - A simple program that sits between your client and MySQL server(s) that can monitor, analyze or transform their communication.
+- [MySQL Proxy](https://github.com/mysql/mysql-proxy) (deprecated) - A simple program that sits between your client and MySQL server(s) that can monitor, analyze or transform their communication.
 - [ProxySQL](https://github.com/renecannao/proxysql) - High performance proxy for MySQL.
 - [MySQL Router](https://dev.mysql.com/doc/mysql-router/en/) - MySQL Router is part of InnoDB cluster, and is a lightweight middleware that provides transparent routing between your application and back-end MySQL Servers.